A Letter To My Daughter On Her First Birthday

 By the time you read this, you will have stopped doing all the adorable baby stuff that I love, like that toothless grin you sometimes have when I change your diaper in your sleep.
-Or mimicking everything we do, and everything that Adam does.
+Or mimicking everything we do, and everything your brother does.
 Or snuggling into my neck and shoulder when you’re tired.
 Oh, I hope you’ll never stop doing that.

 But I wish you would keep some things.
 I wish that you would never lose the clear, effective assertiveness that you have now.
 That you’d never stop making yourself heard, that you’d never lose this strong, fantastic voice of yours.
 And I don’t mean vocal voice; I could live with you being a bit less loud.
 But your determination to get what you want, your ability to get it from other people not by commanding, but by smiling and batting your eye lashes.
 You got that from your dad.
 The making people do what you want part, not the batting your eye lashes part.
 I wish you would never lose all that.